JethroIsHere/wvsu_space/scripts/README.md

    node backfill_reported_nicknames.js --batch 200

 You can also set `GOOGLE_APPLICATION_CREDENTIALS` to point to a service account JSON when running in CI or on a machine with a key file.

+Revert legacy report penalties (optional):

+1. Dry run (safe):

+   npm run revert:reports:dry

+   This scans `standing_reports` entries of type `report` and prints the net reversal that would be applied per user.

+2. Apply for real:

+   npm run revert:reports

+   This adds a compensating `report_penalty_reversal` standing report and adjusts each user’s `standing` accordingly.
+Reports with no `status` are marked `pending` for admin review.